|

 Basics:

 statement describes the past.
-The budget, however, is all about the things the
+The budget, however, describes the

 expenditures.